Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ## Three Strategy Options

-You have three viable approaches for Day 6.
-Choose based on your power level, resources, and risk tolerance:
+You have three viable approaches for Day 6. **All players should consider hunting** - it's the best way to learn combat mechanics and grow stronger!

 ### Strategy 1: AGGRESSIVE COMBAT (Strong Players)